 How to use time outs correctly with kids so you don’t break their spirit.
 How to discipline toddlers and children and correct misbehavior using a time out.
+Calm down tools help kids build their self-regulatory muscle and find tools that resonate individually with them, including mindful breathing patterns and calming strategies.

 How to Use Time Outs to Correct Misbehavior